-🌱 The Danish Christmas treat can easily be made vegan.
-Grandma Sita uses aquafaba instead of white eggs.
+🌱 Grandma Sita uses aquafaba instead of white eggs.
 Aquafaba is the liquid you can find in cans of chickpeas.
 It can be beaten stiff just like egg whites.
-Grandma Sita’s sustainable cuisine, always tasty and cooked from scratch with lots of love. 💚
+Grandma Sita’s sustainable cuisine is always tasty and cooked from scratch with lots of love. 💚

 ➡️ The name æbleskiver literally means “apple slices” in Danish, although apples are not usually an ingredient in present-day versions.
 The crust is similar in texture to European pancakes, but with a light and fluffy innard.
 They are traditionally served with jam and icing sugar and three are placed on a plate at a time. 🍽️